-It is the mission of the Community College System of New Hampshire Disabilities Services to provide equal educational access, opportunities, and experiences to all qualified students with documented disabilities who register with the college's Disabilities Services office.
-Reasonable accommodations are provided to students to allow them to achieve at a level limited only by their abilities and not by their disabilities.
+It is the mission of the Disability Services Center at Lakes Region Community College to provide equal educational access, opportunities, and experiences to all qualified students with documented disabilities.
+Reasonable accommodations are provided to students so that they can achieve at a level limited only by their abilities and not by their disabilities.
 Assistance is provided in a collaborative way to help students develop strong and effective independent learning and self-advocacy skills, as they assume responsibility for reaching their academic goals.